purpleziyi/Django-PurpleBlog/README.md

 # Django-PurpleBlog

-Django-PurpleBlog is a Django-based project that serves as a blog platform (non-SPA).
+Django-PurpleBlog is a Django-based project that serves as a blog platform.
 It includes functionalities such as blog publishing, viewing blog information, commenting on blog content, and searching for keywords in blog titles and content.

 ## Main Technologies Used